NZMSA/2024-Phase-2/data-science/README.md

 **Shuo Feng**

 - You need to get the reading material ready for 3.
 Deep Learning.
-Before you do that, make sure to communicate with @Jason and @Jingrui on what metric we will be using to evaluate the models for CIFAR-10 (also submission and the details)
+Before you do that, make sure to communicate with @Bill and @Jingrui on what metric we will be using to evaluate the models for CIFAR-10 (also submission and the details)

-**Jason**
+**Bill**

 - You will need to create the competition for task 3.
 This will involve uploading the CIFAR-10 dataset and setting up the competition readmes on Kaggle